 Another argument as to why throttles are less safe is that rider error may be more likely.
 An unskilled rider could easily give the bike too much power and lose control.
 A rider could also accidentally twist the throttle while parked.
 A throttle can make the ebike harder to ride because it is another control you have to think about.
 Riding an ebike with a throttle is more similar to riding a motorcycle than a bicycle.
 You don’t need any training or license to ride throttle controlled ebikes in cities where they are allowed.

 Throttle systems with poor modulation can also make the power delivery unpredictable.
 It’s easy to accelerate too quickly or in an uncontrolled manner if you don’t know what you’re doing.
 A sudden burst of power could cause you to crash.
-While riding on a slippery surface, you can lose traction.
+While riding on a slippery surface, such as wet roads during a rain storm, you can lose traction.
 In rare cases, the throttle system could also get stuck.
 This can all reduce safety.

 Some riders argue that having a throttle is actually a safety feature.
 It allows you to accelerate quickly and easily whenever you need to.
 This can come in handy if you find yourself in a dangerous traffic situation.
 For example, maybe you’re waiting at a busy intersection.
 With a throttle, you can pull out ahead of the cars when the light turns green.
 There is no lag.
 Drivers are more likely to see you when you’re in front of them.
 Maybe a driver starts to merge into your lane.
 With a throttle, you can quickly accelerate and move out of the way.
 With pedal assist, you can’t accelerate quite as quickly.
 You can also precisely control the power delivery with a good throttle.